You have been waiting for the past 40 weeks to deliver the baby, but the little one is not ready yet!

 - Sixteen low-risk pregnant women between 38 and 40 weeks of gestation were asked to try nipple stimulation for three days, one hour a day.
 Their saliva was tested for oxytocin levels.
 On the third day, the oxytocin levels were high, and six women went into labor (5).

-Nipple stimulation is, therefore, recommended in normal pregnancies, as there is a lack of scientific research of its effectiveness in high-risk pregnancies.
+Nipple stimulation might be acceptable for low risk pregnancies, as there is a lack of scientific research of its effectiveness in high-risk pregnancies.

 How Does Nipple Stimulation Work?